Neighborhood poverty: All neighborhoods should be communities of opportunity.

 Insights & Analyses

-• In 2020, 14.3 percent of people of color lived in high-poverty neighborhoods compared to 3.9 percent of the white population.
+• In 2022, 12.5 percent of people of color lived in high-poverty neighborhoods, compared to 3.6 percent of the white population—a gap of about 9 percentage points.
+In 1990, this gap was 22 percentage points.

 • While Black people were most likely to live in high-poverty neighborhoods in 1990, Native Americans are now most likely to live in high-poverty neighborhoods.